PennLINC/xcpEngine/docs/flywheel.rst

               "eyelose-eyeopen":[-1,1]
               }

-The length of weight must be equal to number of events.
+The length of the  weight must be equal to the number of events.

 Running task-regression functional connectivity only requires event file.
 The event file will be convolved  with the  Hemodynamic Response Function (HRF) before regression.